Samaritan's Purse

 Feeding Programs

-Samaritan’s Purse has specialized programs to treat severely malnourished children and runs large-scale distributions to feed victims of disaster, famine and war.
+Samaritan’s Purse has specialized programs to treat severely malnourished children and runs large-scale distributions to feed victims of disaster, famine, and war.
+Over 335,000 hot meals were served across seven countries in 2023, and over 100,000 metric tons of food were provided for families in 10 countries.

 Water, Sanitation & Hygiene